bitfireAT/dav4jvm/README.md

         }
     }
     dependencies {
-        implementation 'com.gitlab.bitfireAT:dav4jvm:<version>'  // see tags for latest version, like 1.0
+        implementation 'com.github.bitfireAT:dav4jvm:<version or commit>'  // see tags for latest version, like 1.0, or use the latest commit ID from main branch
-        //implementation 'com.gitlab.bitfireAT:dav4jvm:master-SNAPSHOT'  // alternative
+        //implementation 'com.github.bitfireAT:dav4jvm:main-SNAPSHOT'      // use it only for testing because it doesn't generate reproducible builds
     }

 dav4jvm needs a working XmlPullParser (XPP).
 On Android, the system already comes with XPP and you don't need to include one; on other systems, you may need to import for instance `org.ogce:xpp3` to get dav4jvm to work.

 ## Custom properties

-If you use custom WebDAV properties, register the corresponding factories with `PropertyRegistery.register()` before calling other dav4jvm methods.
+If you use custom WebDAV properties, register the corresponding factories with `PropertyRegistry.register()` before calling other dav4jvm methods.